HostClubKea/CarND-Advanced-Lane-Lines/writeup.md

 Code could be found in "./src/lane.py" in `radius_of_curvature` function

-Vehicle position also could be approximate within the lane.
-It's a distance between middle of the frame and position of the lane.
+Position of the vehicle with respect to the centre of the road could be calculated by computing difference between camera position(middle of the frame) and middle of the lane ((right_lane + left_lane)/2)

-Code could be found in "./src/lane.py" in `camera_distance` function
+Code could be found in "./src/lan_tracker.py" in `compute_offset` function

 #### 6. Output example.

 Pipeline for tracking lanes implemented in `src/lane_tracker.py` in the function `process()` .
 Here is an example of my result on a test image:

 ![alt text][image11]